Code-Institute-Submissions/milestone-project-simon-game/README.md

 - HTML and CSS code was validated through the relevant validators.

 ## Deployment
 I deployed my project using Github Pages.
 From my repository, I selected "Settings" and scrolled down to Github Pages.
 I clicked on the "Source" drop-down menu and selected "Master Branch" then clicked "Save".
 I then received the link to my website and copied it.
 I pasted the link into the top of my repository along with a short description of the project.
 I clicked on the link and did more testing of my site and everything is working.
+Here is the live link to my "Simon" game https://jeffoneillstudent.github.io/milestone-project-simon-game/
 ## Credits
 ### Content
 The information on Simon game from the brief (YouTube).